 When people ask me, “What do you do?” – I usually pause and say, “I’m an artist”.
 Then they ask what medium I work in…. and that’s usually when I have to bring out my phone and start showing photos. 😀

-Here’s a video I put together with Art, to help explain “What it is that I do”.
+Here’s a video I put together to help explain “What it is that I do”.

 This project has been a long time in the making.
 It began when I registered for a woodcarving workshop and signed up for a ‘log carving’ class.
 I really wanted to learn some tips about carving in 3D and wondered what might make the best subject for the class, other than the standard Santa or Indian.
 I ended up deciding to make a custom wood carving portrait of my grand uncle, Alton.